 Head of the Department

-The Department of Mass Communication and Videography provides in-depth knowledge of cinema and media to the students.
-The department boasts of faculty who are a combination of academic as well as professional experts.
-Almost all the regular professors are doing their PhD and others have won national awards in various fields like cinematography, sound designing and documentary film making.
+The Department of Mass Communication and Videography provides a balanced input of both theory and practical to the students.
+The department boasts of faculty who are academic as well as professional experts.

 The members of alumni are doing exemplary work in their respective fields.
 Some have gone on to pursue their master's degree in various premier mass communication institutes.
 Some students have opted for specialized technical courses at national film institutes, while others have found ready employment in electronic media.